 Quanto tempo demora este processo?

 It is not uncommon to take more than a year to complete the application process and receive your Italian citizenship by maternal line.
-Some of the main processing times are estimated as follows:
+Some of the main processing times are estimated as follows:1.
+Obtaining the birth, marriage or death certificates of your ancestor from Italy can take up to 8 weeks;

 2. Obtaining birth and marriage certificates in your native state or province varies, but may take 2 or 3 months;